SovietKitsune/rust-lua-doc/readme.md

 * `main.etlua` - The index page which links to the top-level documents
 * `navbar.etlua` - The navbar used on most pages
 * `prism.etlua` - Prism.js configuration
-* `srcdoc.etlua` - The file used to generate linking to sources
 * `head.etlua` - The head used on

 ### Types